Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 On each envelope you put the name of what it is for, the dollar amount and the due date.
 Put the envelopes in order by due date.
 Things that don't have a due date are slipped in where they will fit based on when you get your money and making sure that the bills get paid on time.
 If you have more due than you have money you may be able to get the due date moved.
 Call the company and ask.
 If not, you may have to pay something earlier than when it is due, maybe even before the due notice arrives.

 The last thing is to have an envelope for savings.
 This envelope is important and off limits.
 You put money in and it never comes out unless you are going to lose something otherwise.
 It is good if you get a slightly larger envelope for this one so it doesn't bulge with the money you are saving.
 Some people say you should make a goal as to how much you want to save and to what end.
 You save up that much money and spend it as delegated.
-Then start over.
-I say if you fill the envelope up you seal it and start a new one.

 Anyway, these are the basics of the envelope system.
 One variation is you leave your money in your bank account and write a check for each envelope.
 When you go to pay your bills the money is already in the bank, your check is already recorded in your registry and all you have to do is put it in your bill's envelope and mail it.